alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 * kinetic energy grows fast when approaching the speed of light,
 * and time passes more slowly for fast-moving objects.

+All these strange consequences would be completely validated in further experiments.
+The picture that emanated was perfectly coherent but very different from our everyday experience with clocks and projectiles.
+The mind-bending ideas behind the theory were revolutionary, and it would take many decades for other physicists to study their consequences.

 It would be very easy to blow the contributions of Einstein out of all proportion by saying that he came up with special relativity all on his own.
 We would thus be ignoring all of the geniuses that had tried to answer the same questions: